DAVE WARNER was born in Bicton, Western Australia, in 1953.

 Author of nine novels, including the winner of the 1996 WA Premier’s Award for Fiction, City of Light, and six other non-fiction titles, Dave Warner originally gained national recognition as a musician-songwriter in the late 1970s.
 In 1973 he formed Australia’s first punk band, Pus, playing early versions of tracks such as Suburban Boy and Hot Crotch which he was later to record with Dave Warner’s from the Suburbs.

-In 1975, Dave went to London and wrote many new songs which expressed a clearly-defined vision of Australia, including tracks such as Convict Streak and Oklahoma which were to become more well known through his next band – Dave Warner’s From the Suburbs.
+In 1975, Dave went to London and wrote many new songs which expressed a clearly-defined vision of Australia, including tracks such as Convict Streak and Oklahoma.
 Suburban Boy become the cornerstone of this new style of music, which Dave labelled suburban rock.
-Warner’s music is probably best described as Lou Reed meets Tomas Pynchon, while Bob Dylan has referred to Dave as his “favourite Australian songwriter”.
+Warner’s music is probably best described as Lou Reed meets Tomas Pynchon, while Bob Dylan has referred to Dave and Richard Clapton as his “favourite Australian artists”.

 Dave formed The Suburbs in January 1977.
 The group developed a huge underground following, which led to Dave signing with Australia’s Mushroom Records in 1978.
 His first album, Mugs Game, went gold within a month of release.
 Dave’s second album, Free Kicks, was released in 1979.